Fraud prevention: How to stay safe from bank fraud.

 Picture this:

-No matter how legitimate a communication may seem, if the person you’re speaking to asks for your personal or financial information, pressures you to act immediately, and/or asks you for cash or a payment of some kind — it’s more than fair to see these as red flags that could result in fraudulent activity.
+No matter how legitimate a communication may seem, if the person you’re speaking to asks for your personal or financial information, pressures you to act immediately, asks you for cash, or a payment of some kind (eg., prepaid gift cards or Interac e-Transfers®)—these are clear and red flags that could indicate fraud.
+If something feels off, take a moment to pause and verify before responding.

 Plus, as technology advances, fraudsters refine their tactics with new tools like caller ID spoofing, which allows them to falsely display the phone number of a financial institution.

-According to the Government of Canada, there were over 90,000 reports of fraud across the country in 2022, and new scams and frauds are invented every single day.
+According to the Canadian Anti-Fraud Centre, there were over 108,878 reports in 2024, with losses exceeding $638 million—and new scams and frauds emerge daily.
 But staying up to date with fraud prevention tips and building your security awareness are the best ways to help ensure you’re protected.

 Our top 5 anti-fraud tips.